bids-standard/bids-specification/src/atlas.md

   <tr>
    <td>4thDimension
    </td>
    <td>OPTIONAL.
 RECOMMENDED if probabilistic atlas.
 Should indicate what the 4th dimension entails/refers to.
-MUST be “Indices” or   .
+MUST be "Indices" or   .
    </td>
   </tr>
   <tr>
    <td>CoordinateReportStrategy
    </td>
    <td>OPTIONAL.
-MUST BE ONE OF: “peak”, “center_of_mass”, “other”.
+MUST BE ONE OF: "peak", "center_of_mass", "other".
 Indicate the method of coordinate reporting in statistically significant clusters.
-Could be the “peak” statistical coordinate in the cluster or the “center_of_mass” of the cluster.
+Could be the "peak" statistical coordinate in the cluster or the "center_of_mass" of the cluster.
 RECOMMENDED if x, y ,z values are set in the .tsv file.
    </td>
   </tr>
   <tr>